-The Long Run - Build your endurance with a easy but longer distance run
+The Long Run – Build your endurance with an easy but longer distance run

 A long run should be a part of every distance runners routine.
 If you are training consistently (at least three runs per week) add one longer run each week.
 It doesn’t matter if you are training for the one mile or the marathon, you need to run a slower paced, longer run once a week.

 Their are many benefits for running for a longer period of time.
 Some of these include increases endurance, improves leg strength, burns body fat efficiently, and increases the time you can hold onto a faster pace.

 There are some rules you should follow though for your long run.
 If you stick to these tips, you should have an enjoyable time.

 1. Don’t run too fast!
 This is by far the most important rule because if you go out too hard, you will be miserable later.
 The idea of a longer run is not to improve your speed.
 It’s all about endurance.
 A good check of the pace is by simply seeing if you can talk.
 We call it conversation pace.
 If you are just getting in shape, this might sound crazy to you.
 It’s true though, when you are in decent shape you can actually talk on a run.
 Also, you might want to run for time instead of distance.

 2. Don’t run too far.
 If your longest run is four miles, then shoot for five the next week.
 A safer way to approach a long run is to run for time, not distance.
 That way you aren’t worried about how many miles you have covered.
 If you are all about mileage, at least follow the 10% rule.
 This means don’t increase your distance ran more than 10% each week.